1stage/Aquarius-MX/README.md

 - **Expandable** - System expansion port available for future add-ons

 ## Status Updates
-- **21 SEP 2022** - Released v1.2 of ROM to fix LOAD into array bug, and added "smart" load of SCR files into Screen RAM
+- **21 SEP 2022** - Released v1.2 of ROM to fix LOAD into array bug, and added "smart" load of SCR files into Screen RAM; [AquaLite 1.32 released](http://aquarius.je/aqualite) with the v1.2 MX ROM included, fixes SAVE issues, and can now be used to develop MX-dependent games & software.
 - **15 SEP 2022** - Four YouTube videos on the Aquarius MX are posted; see links in docs folder.
 - **09 SEP 2022** - Testing complete.
 All components are cleared for production and sale.
 - **29 AUG 2022** - Signature Version (prebuilt) serial number 0001-SPH available for purchase on eBay (SOLD, 9/5/2022).